3DEMISH/3D-EMISH/README.md

 Three example 3D-EMISH images to show intermediate image processing steps

 [Collected 3D-EMISH raw image files]
-All 229 cropped raw EM image stacks.
+All 229 cropped raw EM image stacks

 [Script Version 1.0 and 1.1]
 code to use for 3D-EMISH image processing and analyzing the image data files